philipturner/swift-xtb/README.md

   - Facilitate computation of matrix multiplications in a user-specified external library (BLAS, MFA, cuDNN, clBLAST).
 - Provide D4 dispersion corrections as a standalone Swift library.
   - Module Name: `D4`
+- The `DFT` module still encapsulates the computation of exact exchange terms.
+There is a means to restrict compute cost to a subset of the scene.

 ## Finite Differencing